 The Occupational Safety and Health Administration (OSHA) requires that excessive noise at the workplace should be addressed, as it is an occupational concern.
 It's important to have safety measures in place.

 However, earplugs do not always work, as you need to be able to hear others.
 You also have to be alert to noises going on around you.

 The Health Effects of Even Low-Level Noise

 Open offices were once considered a great way to increase productivity.
 Workers could collaborate and interact with each other.
-By providing workers with the opportunity to have more interaction with their co-workers, it was believed that this way of working would produce the feeling of one happy family.
+By providing workers with the opportunity to have more access to their co-workers, it was believed the office would feel like one big happy family.

 The Solution to Health Effects Brought on By Office Noise